-Before you apply, take a look at the Research area you are interested in on this website.
-This will tell you about the research priorities, the supervisors available, and potential research projects the University is considering.
-Different research degrees have different application periods, so check the web page or advertisement for information about closing dates.
+Before you apply, take a look at the Research area you are interested in.
+This will tell you about research priorities, supervisors available, and potential research projects the University is considering.

 - the quality of your proposal